Stages of the admission process

 Administration fee for application form for academic year 2021/2022 is 878 CZK.

 Stage Two: Interview

-The date of the admission interviews will be February 21, 2020.
-The interviews are held remotely using Skype software.
+The admission interviews will take place in February 2022.
+The interviews are held remotely using Zoom.
 The applicants are informed of the technical details of the connection in a timely manner.
 A successful data transmission requires an Internet connection with a minimal transmission rate of 8 MBPS as well as a webcam.

 Stage Three: Decision on admission/non-admission, document compilation

 No luck?
 If you were not admitted you can try to apply next year or check other programs at FAMU International dpt.

 Did you receive “yes” from us?
 Congratulations!
 Keep in mind that if you are admitted, it does not mean you have earned the student status yet.
 You only become a student once you have enrolled in Prague.
 The necessary documents must be arranged beforehand.
 Please start the process immediately after you receive the acceptance letter.